Licchavi Lyceum

 Answer: (B) (i) and (iv) only

-26. Based on the 2011 Census data, which of the following is the correct order of major towns in Assam arranged in descending order of their urban population?
+26. Based on the 2011 Census data, here is a list of major towns in Assam arranged in descending order of their urban population.
+Select the correct sequence.

 (A) Tinsukia, Tezpur, Jorhat, Dibrugarh